nanoutils/nanoutils/docs/docs/methods.md

 ## `append`

-Appends a value to the end of `array`
+Appends a specified value to the end of `array`

 ```js
 import { append } from 'nanoutils'